julienadatrain/Adatrain-website/README.md

 ### Contact us

 Have questions, need support, or just want to hang out and talk Cardano?
-Find me on telegram @jay_and_cris in all the relevant Cardano channels.
+Find me on telegram @BP_jay in all the relevant Cardano channels, or on https://t.me/bumpydetour.

 ### Links